Alabama flips two top DBs from Michigan, A&M

 Alabama now has 19 ESPN 300 commitments, the most in the country.
 Georgia is next with 13, followed by the Aggies and Texas with 12.

 This time last year, Alabama had 14 total commitments and was ranked as the No. 11 overall recruiting class heading into the early signing period.
-Now, in the 2019 class, Alabama has the No. 1-ranked class with 24 total commitments.
+For 2019, Alabama has the No. 1-ranked class with 24 total commitments.